 In-store credit lines for furniture and electronics

-You cannot include student loans or any secured loans, such as a mortgage or auto loan.
+You cannot include student or secured loans, such as a mortgage or auto loan.
 In some cases, you may be able to include payday loans.
-However, this is contingent on whether the payday lender agrees to allow you to include their account in the program.
+However, this depends on whether the payday lender agrees to allow you to include their account in the program.

 Collection accounts